Pixocoin/PixoClassic/README.md

 * All the parents to my coin!
 * To the real inventor of computer money - Satoshi!
 * Inspiration - Charlie Lee, Vitalik Buterin, and The guy who programmed bitcoin!
-* My parents, my sister, and my brother!
+* My Mom, my Sister, and my Brother!

 ## Donations